17 Effective Ways Your Vendor Can Dump On Your Affiliate Sales

 Go through the site looking from your customers perspective and make sure that you are not missing out on sales.
 If you can guarantee traffic then some vendors will give you a separate landing page or direct link so you can set up the page.
 This will only come from relationships between you and the vendor.

-If you want to know about the other factors that influence how an affiliate should choose a winning product that has the best chance of selling, check out how to increase you affiliate sales with better product finding.
+If you want to know about the other factors that influence how an affiliate should choose a winning product that has the best chance of selling, check out the SuperStar Affiliate Product Finder.

 If you think a friend would like to know about this page, then please share this page.
 Thanks!